HaozheZhang6/news_agent/README.md

 ---

-**Built with ❤️ using FastAPI, GLM-4-Flash, SenseVoice ASR, Edge-TTS, Supabase, and Upstash Redis**
+**Built with ❤️ using FastAPI, GLM-4-Flash, SenseVoice ASR, Edge-TTS, Supabase, Upstash Redis and Vercel**